clementzheng/Electronics-As-Material/readme.md

 Follow the diagram above to build a capacitive touch sensing circuit.
 Connect a 1MOhm resistor between digital pins `4` and `2`.
 Pin `2` is the sensor pin, which is extended with copper tape.
 The copper tape is the touch sensitive region.

 Use the following [example code](code/touchSensor.ino) for this circuit.
+In order to upload this code example, you will need to install the CapacitiveSensor library.
+In the Arduino IDE, go to Sketch > Include Library > Manage Libraries.
+Search for "CapacitiveSensor" by Paul Bagder, Paul Stoffregen, and install it.

 How does capacitive touch sensing work?
 Capacitors are two conductive plates separated by an insulator.
 A capacitive touch sensor is typically one plate of that capacitor that is charged up; with the other "plate" being the earth (the literal ground).
 Humans, through our skin, extend the ground and changes the charging rate of the capacitor.
 By observing the rate at which a conductive plate charges up, a microcontroller can sense touch.
 More information [here](https://www.bareconductive.com/news/what-is-capacitive-sensing/).